-Full year 11-12 Credit: 1 Prerequisite: Culinary I
+Full Year 11-12 Credit: 1 Prerequisite: Culinary I

-A continuation of Culinary Arts I with an emphasis on catering through the Sand Devil Griddle.
-Create original recipes to showcase in class competitions.
+A continuation of Culinary Arts I with an emphasis on catering through the Sand Devil's Griddle to create original recipes to showcase in class competitions.
 Become a part of the team for state competitions.
 After the second year, students can earn college credit through CCC.

-VOC 818 CULINARY ARTS III
+VOC818 CULINARY ARTS III

-Full year 11-12 Credit 1 Prerequisite: Culinary II
+Full Year 11-12 Credit 1 Prerequisite: Culinary II

 This advanced class is designed for students interested in a career or training in the foods industry.
 Students will cover advanced food preparation techniques, planning, preparing and serving food commercially, as well as front -of-house and back-of-house duties.
 Students will create a restaurant with original recip3es as a part of their training in marketing and small business administration.
-Those enrolled in this class will run the Sand Devil Griddle, the class catering business.
+Those enrolled in this class will run the Sand Devil's Griddle, the class catering business.
 Lunchtime work experience will be required in the Sand Devil Griddle.